Media-Based Modulation for Next-Generation Wireless: A Survey and Some New Developments: Increasing Diversity Order via FEC

-Reference~\cite{forney1} defines the concept of ``information set'' as a subset of positions ${\cal A}$ within the coded block if, in the projection\footnote{See~\cite{forney1} for definition and further details.} of the code over ${\cal A}$, every possible $D$-tuple of elements ($D$-fold Cartesian product alphabet) occurs exactly once.
-Reference~\cite{forney1} proves that for MDS codes any subset of indices of size $D$ is an information set.
+Let $\Delta$ denote an $(N_c, K_c, D)$ code over alphabet $\mathcal{A}$.
+Here, $N_c$, $K_c$, and $D$, respectively, denote the code block length, dimension, and minimum distance such that any two codewords of $\Delta$ differ in at least $D$ coordinates.
+The dimensionless rate of the code is given by $\tau = {K_c}/{N_c}$.
+For the specific case of MDS codes, we have $D=N_c-K_c+1$.

-Let us assume there are $M^D$ code-words of length $L$ forming a group code over an elementary abelian group of alphabet size $M$.
-Consider $\Delta\leq D$ positions within the FEC block.
-Let us project the code over these $\Delta$ positions.
-Given the alphabet size $M$, there can be at most $M^\Delta$ different vectors of length $\Delta$.
-Obviously, for $\Delta < D$, the set of vectors obtained through such a projection should have repeated elements.
-The underlying group property causes a group partitioning, and consequently, each combination is repeated an equal number of times, say $V$.
-It is straightforward to show that in general $V\geq M^{D-\Delta}$, while for good codes $V = M^{D-\Delta}$.
+Reference~\cite{forney1} defines the concept of ``information set''.
+Let $J(N_c) := \{1, 2, ..., N_c \}$.
+A subset of coordinates $I \subseteq J(N_c)$ is an information set if, in the projection\footnote{See~\cite{forney1} for definition and further details.} of the codewords over $I$, every possible $\vert I \vert$-tuple of elements (i.e., $\vert I \vert$-fold Cartesian product of alphabet $\mathcal{A}$) occurs exactly once.
+Reference~\cite{forney1} proves that for any MDS code of dimension $K_c$, any subset of coordinates with size less than or equal $K_c$ is an information set.
+In other words, an MDS code $\Delta$ has the property that for any $K_c$-tuple of elements of $\mathcal{A}$ on any given $K_c$ coordinates, there is a unique codeword of $\Delta$ which agrees with these $K_c$-tuple on the given $K_c$ coordinates.
+We refer to this property as the ``maximum information property" (MIP).